jovyan123-playground/jupyter-releaser/README.md

 ## Motivation

-A set of helper scripts and GitHub Action workflows to aid in automated releases of Python and npm packages.
+A set of helper scripts and GitHub Action actions and workflows to aid in automated releases of Python and npm packages.

 - Enforces best practices:

-  - Has automated changelog for every release (optional)
+  - Automated changelog for every release (optional)
-  - Is published to test server and verified with install and import of dist asset(s)
+  - Published to test server and verified with install and import of dist asset(s)
-  - Has commit message with hashes of dist file(s)
+  - Commit message with hashes of dist file(s)
-  - Has annotated git tag in standard format
+  - Annotated git tag in standard format
-  - Has GitHub release with changelog entry
+  - GitHub release with changelog entry
-  - Checks url links in markdown files
+  - Verified url links in markdown files
-  - Verifies integrity of Python manifest
+  - Verified integrity of Python manifest
-  - Reverts to Dev version after release (optional)
+  - Revert to Dev version after release (optional)
-  - Ensures packages are publishable on every commit
+  - Dry run publish on CI

 - Prerequisites (see [checklist](#Checklist-for-Adoption) below for details):
   - Markdown changelog (optional)
   - Bump version configuration (if using Python)
   - Write access to GitHub repo to run GitHub Actions
   - Access token for the test [PyPI registry](https://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#saving-credentials-on-github) stored as `TEST_PYPI_TOKEN`

-- Typical workflow:
+## Typical Workflow

 - When ready to make a release, go to the source repository and go to the Actions panel
-  - Select the Draft Changelog workflow
+- Select the `Draft Changelog` workflow
-  - Run the Workflow with the version spec (usually the new version number), and make sure the target branch is correct
+- Run the workflow with the version spec (usually the new version number), and make sure the target branch is correct

 <p align="center">
 <img src="media/draft_changelog_workflow.png" alt="Draft Changelog Workflow"